 Then Mary said, “Here am I, the servant of the Lord; let it be with me according to your word.”

 “Here I am – not running away – fully present to your Presence, O God – I’m ready.”

 I’m not exactly sure what being a servant of the Lord means, but for me in my situation as a minister I understand it as being like me saying, “I serve at the pleasure of the church.”

-And she says, “Let it be with me” – let it be.
-Anyone else hearing the Beatles song in their heads?
+Mary says, “Let it be with me” – let it be.
+(Yeah, I know – I can’t help but hear the Beatles song too!)

 Mary is the ultimate disciple here.

-She is all in – ready to follow – ready to give her all – surrendering her will to God’s will.
+She is all in – ready to follow – ready to give her all – – called to serve – called to birth love into the world – surrendering her will to God’s will.

 What’s more important – Mary being a mother or Mary being a disciple?